What's the big deal about fiber?

 Why did the progress to my zone’s goal decrease?

 There could be a few reasons for a change in the progress towards your zone’s goal.
 If the layout of the zone needs to change (as mentioned above) or if the number of locations in a zone changes, then the goal and the relative progress towards it will also likely change.
 It could also be that new information has been uncovered that makes a zone more or less expensive to build, and the goal needs to be adjusted accordingly.
-Finally, it’s also possible that someone who previously registered has since decided they’re not interested in fiber and cancelled their registration.
+It is also important to note that because we only allow one registration per household or internet connection, we will remove duplicate registrations during the process of calculating the winning zones.
 One or more of these factors could contribute to a dramatic increase or decrease in the progress towards a zone’s goal.

 Why did another zone get moved into the queue before me?